hularuns/batchConvert/README.md

 ### Prerequisites

-Anaconda and Python 3 will need to be installed prior to installation.
+Python 3 will need to be installed prior to installation.

+If you choose not to use `pip` conda will need to be installed.

 The installation will involve installing a conda environment which makes use of geopandas.